 Usually, hiking boots get heavier with more protection, so these far outclass traditional lightweight boots in terms of efficiency and can even compete in the midweight tier.

 What I really enjoy about the Renegade GTXs though, is that even though they’re flexibly lightweight, they still provide enough stability, stiffness, and high ankle support to my feet that they feel like proper heavy-duty boots.

 The technologies that form the underfoot cushioning include the double-injected DuraPU midsoles, monowrap frames, and a full-length nylon shank.

 These features gave me significant lateral support and stability.

 During my hike, my feet were insulated from the more rugged sections of the trail, even though this boot is lighter than some others.

-The Lowa Renegade GTX Mid boots are made with a Gore-Tex waterproof membrane.
+This classic hiking boot is made with a Gore-Tex waterproof membrane.

 Fortunately, the nubuck leather that these boots are designed with is thin enough to prevent heat from getting trapped, meaning that cool air can flow through the membrane more easily.

 During my hikes, I haven’t encountered big problems with overheating or sweating, even on trips that are significantly longer than average, mostly because these boots have a wide toe box that allows the air to travel